Tyriek-cloud/Wikipedia-Article-NLP-And-GenAI-App/README.md

 # IMPORTANT DISCLAIMER

 The structure of the Wikiepedia article may impact whether a summary is actually generated.
 Image URLs are always pulled in.

+The base code for this app was written in Google Colab: https://colab.research.google.com/drive/1RDKGcidcVlpzs2kT-9SB0WKN2NaA4sft?usp=sharing